 Understanding Lyft's Unusual Options Activity

-Shares of Lyft (NASDAQ:LYFT) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $54.31.
+Lyft (NASDAQ:LYFT) shares experienced unusual options activity on Monday.
+The stock price moved down to $51.09 following the option alert.

 - Sentiment: BEARISH